Badenoch

-Badenoch (/ˈbædənɒx/; Bàideanach) is a district of the Scottish Highlands centred on the upper reaches of the River Spey, above Strathspey.
+Badenoch (/ˈbædənɒx/ BAD-ə-nokh; Bàideanach /gd/) is a district of the Scottish Highlands centred on the upper reaches of the River Spey, above Strathspey.
 The name Badenoch means the drowned land, with most of the population living close to the River Spey or its tributaries.

 The area is bounded on the north by the Monadhliath Mountains, on the east by the Cairngorms and Braemar, on the south by Atholl and the Grampians, and on the west by Lochaber.
 The capital of Badenoch is Kingussie, although historically Ruthven was the market town, and later site of the British Army's Ruthven Barracks.

 Geography

 The somewhat undefined area of Badenoch covers 36 mi from northeast to southwest and 15 mi from north to south, comprising 540 sqmi.
 Excepting the strath of the Spey and the great glens, it consists almost entirely of wild mountainous country, many mountains exceeding 3000 ft in height (i.e., Munros), and contains in the deer forests of Alder, Drumochter, Gaick and Feshie, some of the best deer country in the Highlands.

 The principal lochs in Badenoch are Loch Laggan, Loch Insh and Loch Ericht.
 The River Spey and its numerous tributaries water the district abundantly.
 South of Loch Insh, the Spey extends into the Insh Marshes.

 The Highland railway traverses Badenoch from Dalnaspidal to Boat of Garten.

 In modern times Badenoch comprises the parishes of Alvie, Kingussie and Insh, and Laggan.
 The former Lordship of Badenoch also included a detached portion in the east, the parish of Kincardine, now part of Abernethy and Kincardine parish.
 As regards the parish of Duthil and Rothiemurchus, the barony of Glencarnie in Duthil (from Aviemore to Garten) was attached for a time.
 Rothiemurchus, which lies between Badenoch and its former detached portion, was never a part of Badenoch.

 Badenoch is within the Cairngorms National Park, and is part of the Badenoch and Strathspey ward of Highland Council.